simplex-chat/simplex-chat/docs/FAQ.md

 ### How are you funded?

 SimpleX Chat Ltd is funded by private investors and venture capital.
 As an open-source project, it is also being generously supported by donations as well.
-Read [the post from April 2023](../blog/20230422-simplex-chat-vision-funding-v5-videos-files-passcode.md#how-is-it-funded-and-what-is-the-business-model) and [the post from August 2024](../blog/20240814-simplex-chat-vision-funding-v6-private-routing-new-user-experience.md) for more details.
+Read the posts [from 2023](../blog/20230422-simplex-chat-vision-funding-v5-videos-files-passcode.md#how-is-it-funded-and-what-is-the-business-model) and [from 2024](../blog/20240814-simplex-chat-vision-funding-v6-private-routing-new-user-experience.md) for more details.

 ### Why VCs?